 3. Focus on the Roots

-If you've colored your hair within the past year, anything south of your roots will be more porous than the regrowth so quicker to dye.
+If you've colored your hair within the past year, anything south of your roots will be more porous than the regrowth, which means it'll absorb the dye more easily.
 To avoid two-tone tresses (darker at the bottom, lighter near the scalp), "focus product application only on regrowth," Thomas says.
 Then for the final five minutes of processing, freshen your existing hue by combing the color down to the ends.

 "About halfway through your color processing—for most, that's at about the 20-minute mark—go back and massage the dye into the roots," Thomas suggests.
 "Hair, especially coarse gray regrowth, wants to repel product, so massaging it back in ensures your regrowth stays saturated."

 Like makeup, most root touch-up products last until your next washing.
-To cover gray regrowth, any tinted formula does the trick: markers, sprays, gels applied with a brush.
-Try L'Oréal Paris Root Cover Up ($10.99, walmart.com).
-To cover dark roots, however, a powder formula, which both dims the regrowth and deposits color, is most effective.
-Try John Frieda Root Blur ($20, ulta.com) or Color Wow Root Cover Up ($34.50, colorwowhair.com)
+To cover gray regrowth, any tinted formula does the trick: markers, sprays (try L'Oreal Paris Root Cover Up Spray, $6.99, Target), or gels applied with a brush.
+To cover dark roots, however, a powder formula (try Color Wow Root Cover Up, $24.15, Ulta, which both dims the regrowth and deposits color, is most effective.